ThrowTheSwitch/MadScienceLabDocker/README.md

 # Mad Science Lab C Unit Testing Docker Image

 C unit testing environment with Unity, CMock, and Ceedling.
-The purpose of this docker image is to create an easy-to-install portable system for running unit tests with Ceedling.
+The purpose of this Docker image is to create an easy-to-install portable system for running unit tests with Ceedling.

 ## Contents